Board of Governors

 Khalid H. Al Dabbagh

-Mr. Ahmed Alumar has worked in SABIC for 31 years since 1987 .
-Prior to current position, Mr. Ahmed held the position of Vice President, Global Oxygenates Business unit for 5 Years.
+Ahmed Alumar has worked in SABIC for 31 years since 1987 and is the Vice President - Joint Venture Affairs and Mergers & Acquisitions.
+Prior to his current position, Mr. Alumar held the position of Vice President, Global Oxygenates Business unit for 5 Years.
 Before that, he was based in Singapore between 2008 and 2011 where he led SABIC Asia Pacific regional Operations.
 Mr. Alumar has an EMBA from King Fahad University of Petroleum & Minerals in Dhahran and a Bachelor degree in Business Administration from King Abdulaziz University in Jeddah.

 Mohamed Hamad Al-Shehi